 We’ve thought deeply about how to provide enough spending capacity to power the network in its early phases.
 Synchronizing wallet distribution and network capacity with consumer and merchant adoption is a chicken-and-egg problem of immense proportions.
 Without large volumes of spending activity, there is simply no incentive for capacitors to collateralize transactions.
 And while Flexa currently holds enough liquid Flexacoin to collateralize these transactions, that kind of an approach is antithetical to building a community-powered network.

 Instead, we’ve decided to jump-start collateralization of the Flexa network by distributing the first year’s supply of 1 billion FXC from our Network Development Fund as a static reward on allocated capacity.

-What this means is that throughout the next twelve months, more than 2,500,000 FXC will be distributed each day to everyone providing capacity for the Flexa network, commensurate with both the capacity allocated to each wallet as well as its spending activity.
+What this means is that throughout the next twelve months, approximately 2,500,000 FXC will be distributed each day to everyone providing capacity for the Flexa network, commensurate with both the capacity allocated to each wallet as well as its spending activity.

 We previously wrote that the Network Development Fund was intended to support the development of the Flexa network over the first decade of its operation, and we can’t think of a better way to grow the network than distributing these tokens directly to the community of people providing capacity and security for Flexa-powered payments.

 The Flexa Capacity launch schedule

 The next several weeks will give everyone the opportunity to try Flexa Capacity for themselves, not only in terms of allocating FXC capacity, but also earning a portion of the initial rewards distribution:

 - As of today, November 19, 2019, Flexa Capacity is live on mainnet, although no network rewards will be distributed for a period of several weeks.
 (This is to ensure everyone an equal and fair chance to participate in the initial reward distribution.)